-- They are manufactured from wide range of clays.
+- They are manufactured from a wide range of clays.

 - Glazed bricks are manufactured in wide varieties of high gloss, uniform, or mottled colors.

-- For roofing tiles, raw materials are screened to finer grade than for the brick.
+- For roofing tiles, raw materials are screened to a finer grade than the brick.

-- Clay is more finely divided to produce intricately details for building components.
+- Clay is more finely divided to produce intricate details for building components.

-- Terracotta blocks can be readily molded, durable and are cheaper than stone.
+- Terracotta blocks can be readily molded, are durable, and are cheaper than stone.

-- Modern blocks are also used as outer wall for cavity construction.
+- Modern blocks are also used as outer walls for cavity construction.

-- Glazed terracotta is resistant to weathering, frost or ultraviolet light.
+- The glazed terracotta is resistant to weathering, frost, or ultraviolet light.

 - It is manufactured from secondary plastic clays with added feldspar.
 Stoneware is made of finer clays than earthenware and is fired at medium temperatures,

-- It is waterproof, high chemical resistance, strong, less porous than earthenware, and durable.
+- It is waterproof, has high chemical resistance, is strong, less porous than earthenware, and is durable.